iwantm/QAPracticalProject/README.md

 Below is the coverage report, showing the high percentage of coverage achieved, with the only lines not tested being the app runners.
 ![Imgur](https://i.imgur.com/Gney1rL.png)

+To run this in the pipeline I created a script that would create a venv and install the dependencies for testing, it would then run pytest on each test file to make sure it passes.
+Once complete the script deleted the virtual environment.

+### Build
+The build step of the pipeline builds the images for Docker.
+It uses the docker-compose tool to build the images based on the docker-compose.yaml using the command `docker-compose build `.
+It builds the images based on the Dockerfile for each service and then pushes each image to a repository on DockerHub using the image name provided in the compose file.

+### Setup
+The setup stage of the pipeline uses Ansible to initialise the Docker Swarm, using SSH to access each machine.
+The roles provided for the swarm are common, worker and manager with the common role installing Docker and docker-compose with the dependencies required.
+The manager role initialises the swarm and stores the token as a host variable.
+The worker role uses the join token to join the swarm as a worker.
+This allows the swarm to be used for the deployment of the application in the next step.

+### Deployment
+The last step of the pipeline that deploys the application to the swarm.
+This stage of the pipeline uses SSH to connect to the swarm manager and pull the docker images from DockerHub using the compose file.
+Docker stack is then used to deploy the services across the nodes using the images pulled earlier in the step.